sctdan/SyncroSync/README.md

 1. There is a Link column that will open the ticket in Syncro, but if you’d also like to be able to click on the ticket number to open it in RS, do the following (this does not apply when viewing the item in the form pane, so that’s what the Link column is for)
   1. Right-Click on the Ticket Number column header and go to Column Settings -> Format this column.
 Click on Advanced Mode at the bottom of the window that pops up.
-  2. Replace YOUR-RS-DOMAIN with your actual Syncro subdomain, then paste this in:
+  2. Replace YOUR-SYNCRO-DOMAIN with your actual Syncro subdomain, then paste this in:

     {
       "$schema": "https://developer.microsoft.com/json-schemas/sp/v2/column-formatting.schema.json",